Women in policing in the United States: Popular perceptions

 Indeed, Evans and Davies studied the visibility of female police officers in prime time TV shows, analyzing 46 shows from various networks and comparing this to local and state data about women in police departments.
 They found that women and minority police officers were "over-represented", meaning their rates of representation on these TV shows is much higher than their rates of representation in the actual police force, according to data from the Bureau of Justice Statistics.
 This diversity of representation is less evident in feature films, particularly police action films.
 Neal King argues that women in these films are often represented as rookies, unsure of their professional selves or otherwise as undercover detective cops.
 He notes that women are often involved in detection as opposed to violent, physical action and some of this detection is directed toward intimates (i.e. friends, family, and lovers).
 This lack of representation extends to media geared towards police officers.
 A 2011 study found that, in an analysis of magazines for the police community, women were not represented in equal measure to their rates of employment in the police force, and that when these women were represented, it was often in "decorative" roles, and almost always in a photo with men.

-Important to note is that these limited representations are not limited to within the policing profession, but rather reflect a broader trend of narrow media images of women in general.
+These limited representations are not limited to within the policing profession, but rather reflect a broader trend of narrow media images of women in general.
 A 1992 study analyzed 116 episodes of prime time television, and though they found specifically that twice as many men as women were represented in law enforcement, courts and other realms of public administration, they also found similar discrepancies in other industries.
 They also noted that women were more likely to be displayed in jobs that fall lower on an organizational hierarchy.